GerHobbelt/nomnom/README.md

 #### callback

 A callback that will be called with the parsed options when the command is used.
+The arguments passed to the callback are a filled `options` object and the command name.

+When the `.command()` section of the setup code does *not* specify a callback, then the "fallback callback" will be invoked instead.
+This callback is the one defined in the `.nocommand()` a.k.a. empty `.command()` (without any `name` argument).
+Then the `command` name parameter passed to the provided callback will be `null`.

 #### help